mobility-university/bowling/README.md

 As you see, in the code above, it is pretty readable how scoring is done.
 Taking the normal points and double points if throw before last throw was a strike or if the last throw was a strike/spare.

+## Testing

+Testing is done on multiple levels.

+First there is unittesting with 100% statement coverage.

+To ensure that all aspects of the code are covered with a test, there is also mutation testing in place.
+Strong mutation testing.
+This ensures that the functionallity is correct.

+To show that these tests cover everything, there is on top of this also a fuzzy testing in place.
+This shows that all (currently known) 54 branches are covered and that there is no unexpected behaviour.

 ## Execute it as docker

 ```sh